- Why choose Western Sydney University?

 Representatives from many areas of the University will be available to talk to you about their services.

-Course Information and Planning Sessions have also been scheduled for most courses.
-Here you will meet an Academic Advisor who will discuss course requirements, answer your questions about advanced standing (if applicable), and advise you about subjects you need to enrol in.
+Program Information and Planning Sessions have also been scheduled for most programs.
+Here you will meet an Academic Advisor who will discuss program requirements, answer your questions about advanced standing (if applicable), and advise you about subjects you need to enrol in.

 If you still need to accept your offer, pay fees or enrol, our admission and enrolment teams will also be there to help you finalise your admission and enrolment to the University.